-- To hide an entire track from view, click the eye icon on to the left of the track you want to hide. - To disable the sound for an entire track, click the speaker icon 1 to the left of the track.
+- To hide an entire track from view, click the eye icon on the track you want to hide. - To disable the sound of an entire track, click the speaker icon

 Zooming the Timeline

 To change the zoom level of the Timeline, drag the Scale slider at the bottom of the window.
 Move the slider left to zoom out, and move the slider right to zoom in on the Timeline.